openflighthpc/concertim-ansible-playbook/docker/README.md

 docker/build-images.sh
 ```

-#### Build configuration

-Some configuration of the build is possible.

-The database password is passed via an ansible secret.
-A default is set in
-the `docker/secrets/db/password.txt` file, you may wish to edit this file.

 ### Migrate the databases

 Before the containers are ready to be used, the database needs to be migrated.